slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Poetry is what gets lost in translation."
 -- Robert Frost*

-> *"The role of the artist is to ask questions, not to answer them."
+> *"Art is the absence of fear."
+-- Erykah Badu*

+> *"Art is the elimination of the unnecessary."
--- Anton Chekhov*
+-- Pablo Picasso*

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business."
 -- Naval Ravikant*

+> *"Art should comfort the disturbed and disturb the confortable."
+-- Banksy*

+### On artists

 > *"No artist tolerates reality."
 -- Friedrich Nietzsche*

-> *"Art should comfort the disturbed and disturb the confortable."
+> *"The role of the artist is to ask questions, not to answer them."
--- Banksy*
+-- Anton Chekhov*

 > *"To be an artist, you have to give up everything, including the desire to be a good artist."
 -- Jasper Johns*

-> *"An artist is not paid by his work but by his vision"
+> *"An artist is not paid by his work but by his vision."
 -- James Whistler*

 > *"An artist discovers his genious the day he dares not to please."